-Foster Mill Loop Trail is a 5.7 mile moderately trafficked out and back trail located near Spartanburg, SC that features beautiful wild flowers and is rated as moderate.
+Foster Mill Loop Trail is a 5.4 mile moderately trafficked loop trail located near Spartanburg, South Carolina that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash